Baháʼí Faith on life after death: Baháʼí literature

-The related topics of death, dying, the soul and the afterlife are of interest in the religion - covered at length in the lifetimes of the central figures of the religion through questions asked by enquirers, and then these scriptures repeatedly compiled in books.
+The related topics of death, dying, the soul, and the afterlife are of interest in the religion, covered at length in the lifetimes of the central figures of the religion through questions asked by enquirers, and then these scriptures are repeatedly compiled in books.

 The Divine Art of Living is one such early work that has a chapter, The Realm of Immortality, which has section headings of: The Nature of the Soul, Punishments and Rewards, The Release of the Spirit, Life in the Next World, Consolation for the Bereaved, Prayers for the Departed.
 The early content originally appeared in successive issues of World Order magazine from April 1940 to September 1941 and was then reprinted and revised in a single volume in 1944, 1946, 1949, 1953, 1956, 1960, 1965, 1970, 1972, 1973, 1974, 1979, 1986, 2006.
 Baháʼís have held conferences of the same name.
 The massive compilation Lights of Guidance: A Baháʼí Reference File published in 1983 had sections covering scriptural compilations on the topics.
 Approximately 10 books were published directly on the topic of life after death.
 In America the manual for Baháʼí Local Assemblies, Developing Distinctive Baháʼí Communities, chapter 19, covers specifics burial practices and related topics and volume 1 of the Compilations of Compilations has an entry similarly titled.
 These topics were continued more recently in the Ruhi Institute project in its first workbook Reflections on the Life of the Spirit under the section "Life and Death", as well as many articles, sections or chapters in books, and whole books both scholarly and institutional.